inspectit-docker/cmr/README.md

 ### Running a specific version of the CMR
 The image inspectit/cmr:latest always refers to the latest beta version of inspectIT.
 If you want the stable build (currently 1.5.x) or a specific version, please use the corresponding version tag instead of latest.

 **Important:** The inspectIT agent version has to match _exactly_ the version of inspectIT CMR!
-A version check will be implemented in release 1.7
+A version check is implemented since 1.6.3.

 ### Volumes
 Several volumes are created to manage the storage.